Mounika124/CucumberBDDFramework/README.md

 We can execute test cases in three different ways as follows:
 #####Use maven
 open maven command window and execute test cases to generate serenity report in both parallel/sequential executions
-> clean verify -DRunner=<parallel_name>/<CukesRunner_name>
+> clean verify -DRunner=<CukesRunner_name>

 #####Run a subset of Features or Scenarios
 We can execute specific scenario/feature file by right click and run.

-#####Running only the scenarios that failed in the previous run
-These works as long as we have rerun enabled.
-> clean verify -DRunner=<RetryRunner_name>

 ##Framework benefits:
-- These framework helps us to run the test cases in parallel/sequential.
+- These framework helps us to run the test cases in sequential.
 - We can generate serenity report.
-- We can also execute rerun.
+- This is easy to read and can be understood by all stakeholders including technical and non-technical person.